 Definition.
-The symmetry is spontaneously broken if (i) There are no explicit symmetric breaking terms (ii) There exists degenerate ground states
+The symmetry is spontaneously broken if

-From the definition can we discover that the first condition of the spontaneous symmetry breaking can retain the symmetry of theory.
-Thus, clearly this will not violate the symmetric principle.
-Then, however, what symmetry is broken?
-The second condition tells us that it is the symmetry of the ground state that is broken.
+- (i) There are no explicit symmetric breaking terms - (ii) There exists degenerate ground states the ground state that is broken.
 Since this symmetry concerns the symmetry of a matter state, it is also called the symmetry of system.
 One of the most famous example is the ferromagnet.
 Many materials are isotropic, which means that they have the symmetry under the spacial rotation.
 Nonetheless, for a ferromagnetic material, there will be a special direction where all the spin units tend to approach.
 Thus, the rotation symmetry will be broken after long enough evolvement.
 In this case, the symmetry that is broken has nothing to do with the symmetry of theory.